biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 * `aud`, which __must__ be a String matching the regular expression `^fathom(_[a-z0-9]+)?$` (or an array containing such a String).
 If the group is provided (eg `fathom_production`), the API __will__ treat the second part as an environment specifier, and __will__ only accept as valid JWTs targeted at its own environment (for instance, the production API will only accept tokens with an `aud` value of `fathom` and/or `fathom_production`).
 * `iat` __must__ be specified.
 * `exp` __must__ be specified.
 The total period of validity of the JWT (ie the time range between the lesser of `iat` and `nfb`, and `exp`) __must not__ be greater than 86400 seconds.
-* `sub`, which __must__ be a Uuid identifying the user on whose behalf the client is acting.
+* `sub`, which __must__ be a Uuid identifying the athlete on whose behalf the client is acting.
 In general the API will only allow requests which correspond to actions affecting this user.
 * `scope`, which __must__ be a String containing a space-separated list of Scopes, where each Scope is a String matching the regular expression `^[a-z][a-z0-9\.:]*$`.
 The following scopes are recognised by the API:
-   * `fathom.plans:read`: provides access to read-only functionality for the user identified by the `sub` claim
+   * `fathom.plans:read`: provides access to read-only functionality for the athlete identified by the `sub` claim
-   * `fathom.plans:write`: provides access to write functionality for the user identified by the `sub` claim.
+   * `fathom.plans:write`: provides access to write functionality for the athlete identified by the `sub` claim.
 This is a superset of `fathom.plans:read`.
    * `fathom.plans:service`: provides access to all functionality for all users.
 JWTs with this scope are subject to additional validation conditions described below.

 #### Service tokens